joeybose/joeybose.github.io/_posts/2020-6-16-Hyperbolic-Normalizing-Flows.markdown

 We can also move vectors from the tangent space at a point to the manifold and vice-versa.
 Mapping a point from the tangent space to the manifold is known as the exponential map, while the inverse operation is called the logarithmic map.
-It's important to note that both maps may not have closed form solutions for arbitrary Riemannian manifolds, but luckily do have nice closed forms in the Lorentz model.
+It's important to note that both maps may not have closed-form solutions for arbitrary Riemannian manifolds, but luckily do have nice closed forms in the Lorentz model.
 ![EX1]({{ "../assets/HyperFlow_15min/HyperFlow_15min.011.jpeg" | absolute_url }}){: style="display: block; margin: auto;"}